 - Exposed APIs (2%)

-Permissive API is a special case in which an application is not technically insecure, but is designed in a way to allow overly broad permission to access user data.
+Permissive API is a special case in which an application is not technically insecure, but is designed in a way to allow for overly broad access to user data.
 The most high profile instance of a data breach involving this vector is Facebook’s Cambridge Analytica scandal.

 Phishing is the second most common cause (15%) followed by privileged account access (10%).
-We used privileged account access to refer to incidents where an attacker is believed to have gained access to an account privileged access by some means other than phishing.
+We used privileged account access to refer to incidents where an attacker is believed to have gained access to a privileged account by some means other than phishing.
 In many cases the exact cause wasn’t disclosed.